laventura/blog_fyi/content/about.md

 ### Disclosure
-[Needless to say, all opinions are mine, not of any employer's or organization's, past, present or future.
+[All opinions are mine, not of any employer's or organization's, past, present or future.
 These opinions will evolve as I learn more.]